Urvil-P/DeepSeek-R1-Finetuned/README.md

 For any questions or discussions, reach out via **GitHub Issues**.

 ---
-🚀 *Enjoy using the fine-tuned Bhagavad Gita LLM!* 🙏
+🚀 *Enjoy using the fine-tuned Bhagwad Geeta LLM!* 🙏